WCMT Fellowship 2016 research: innovation in participation in public urban green space.

 “For me, artists cannot ignore the environmental and ecological challenges right now – they have to be part of our thinking.”

-Go to The Bird Project blog to find out about all the activities and projects.
+Go to The Department of Bird Safety blog to find out about all the activities and projects.